 - Clouds.
 More things will migrate to cloud-based platforms, so the IT sector should prepare for the boom of storage and security projects

-Additionally, there’s another noteworthy trend which affects more companies as they tend to evolve into technology partners instead of simple executors.
+Additionally, there’s another noteworthy trend that affects more companies as they tend to evolve into technology partners instead of simple executors.
 For example, our team doesn’t position itself as an outsourcing company because we create unique solutions which help customers to achieve their goals.
 Furthermore, we don’t sell hours, we sell results.
-With a solid expertise, our staff can define what your business needs and how long it will be to deploy your customized product.
+With solid expertise, our staff can define what your business needs and how long it will be to deploy your customized product.
 As a result, you get a perfectly corresponding working app exactly in time.

 Hiring outsource staff

 In conclusion, here are some insights on signing your first contract with a freelance outsourcer.
 Firstly, remember your needs and look for a person or a team that will match perfectly.
 A single qualified worker is wonderful for handling one or two tasks but you will definitely want a group of experts for complicated processes.
 Individual outsourcers and small teams are widely presented on Upwork, Easy Outsource, and Guru.
 In the same time, large providers who accept various IT outsourcing examples have their own platforms and feature negotiable prices.